richardjpope/habitat/README.md

-**NOTE: This is at a very early stage work in progress.
+**NOTE: This is a very early stage work in progress.
 If you install it, you will probably be disapointed.**

 Habitat is an external brain.
 It runs on a raspberry pi.
 It does things in response to your interactions with your digital-physical environment using behavior-driven development style tests.